wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 1.3.5 =
+*   Fixed: Namespace complications found with the Slideshow widget, renamed all classes.

 = 1.3.4 =
 *   Fixed: Custom width of the slideshow will no longer cause buttons to fall off-screeen.